 Use a damp cloth to wipe any dust before you start to stain.

-As I was sanding I noticed that a couple spots needed some wood filler.
-You can patch up any holes and let them dry while you start staining other sections.
+You can patch up holes and let them dry while you start staining other sections.

 After letting the first coat dry, apply one more coat.
-We also have the dining table and a few other items from the Applaro collection, but I’ll get to those items another time.
+Follow drying instructions on the stain bottle.
+You wouldn’t want to ruin fabric with wet stain!
 Can’t wait to style this sofa once the patio is complete!

 What remains on the list.